-- b.
+- iii.
+The facility is constructed in accordance with all applicable plans and permits. - b.
 Infiltration of runoff shall be as close to the source of runoff as possible via infiltration testing and analysis of infiltration rates.
 Preferences shall be given to a combination of surface and subsurface infiltration measures. - c.
 Site design shall minimize disturbance.
 All grading should be designed to distribute runoff evenly.
 Areas of depression should be designed for subsurface infiltration techniques. - d.
 Natural wetlands shall not be used to meet minimum requirements when used as the end of an outfall pipe.
 The velocity shall not exceed two (2) feet per second for the two (2)-year storm event and it shall be demonstrated that the discharge will not create erosion. - e.
-For all new development activities, each of the following regulations shall apply: - i.
-Stormwater management practices that provide or encourage infiltration shall be considered first and foremost in all site designs. - Stormwater quality management practices shall be designed to capture and treat the first 1-inch of stormwater runoff from the impervious cover of development. - iii.
+For all new development activities, each of the following regulations shall apply: - Stormwater management practices that provide or encourage infiltration shall be considered first and foremost in all site designs. - ii.
+Stormwater quality management practices shall be designed to capture and treat the first1-inch of stormwater runoff from the impervious cover of development. - iii.
 Stormwater quality may be achieved with or as part of infiltration practices. - iv.
 Stormwater quality improvement shall be provided for on-site drainage areas not otherwise addressed by infiltration practices. - v.
 Stormwater shall be infiltrated and/or discharges within the same drainage area of the stream receiving the runoff prior to development. - f.
 Infiltration methods should be designed to infiltrate all of the stored volume within 48 hours of the storm event. - g.
 All inflows to an infiltration area shall be treated to prevent the discharge of sediment into the infiltration practice. - h.
 During site construction, the infiltration area shall be protected from compaction, storage of fill, or construction materials.